JoeyStanley/real/_posts/2019-02-07-vowel-overlap-in-r-advanced-topics.md

 What I've shown so far is how to calculate the Pillai score for multiple speakers for a *single* pair of vowels.
 The next question is what how to get the Pillai score for multiple speakers for *multiple* pairs of vowels.

 Unfortunately, I don't really know of a quick way to do that.
 The problem is a single vowel might be used in multiple pairs (like measuring <sc>trap</sc>-<sc>lot</sc> overlap or <sc>trap</sc>-<sc>fleece</sc> overlap).
-Plus, you might be only interested in certain vowels in certain phonetic environments, like prefore nasals or before tautosyllabic /l/, so defining all that on the fly would be tricky.
+Plus, you might be only interested in certain vowels in certain phonetic environments, like before nasals or before tautosyllabic /l/, so defining all that on the fly would be tricky.
 So there's no good way that I know of to loop through or group everything in a straightforward manner like we could with speaker.

 The easiest solution I can think of is to define separate datasets like we've done with `low_back` and run the same code on them.
 That way, you have all the flexibility of defining specific allophones for each question.
 And, you probably won't be getting the Pillai score on *too* many pairs of vowels, right?